Red Ochre and a Wise Man

 Ocragela was created by mixing gelatin and ochre with glycerin and water.
 By varying the proportions, temperature and methods of casting, Soowon Chae created different patterns, colors, textures, thickness and flexibility.

 Information submitted by the maker and edited by the Future Materials Bank.

 Future Materials Encounters are a series of workshops and conversations around the materials of the Future Materials Bank.
 Each event in the series focuses on a specific material, staging a conversation between the maker and the audience.

 Ochre, gelatin, glycerine, water.

-Red Ochre and a Wise Man / SOOWON CHAE (Graduation 19) (Video)
+Soowon Chae, Red Ochre and a Wise Man (Graduation 19)